 What does stimming feel like?

-The Ellis family share a humorous look at some of the repetitive behaviors of their non-verbal twin boys.
+The Ellis family share some of the repetitive behaviors of their non-verbal twin boys.

 Historically, stimming was seen as a negative behavior and parents tried to stop their autistic children from doing it.
 Stimming is a main reason why many parents turn to ABA therapy to try to train their children not to engage in this behavior in particular.
 But it’s crucial to remember that stimming is a natural part of the autistic experience and should not be seen as negative.